rethinkdb/docs/2-query-language/asynchronous.md

 ## Explicitly closing a query

 The `em_run` command returns a `QueryHandle` instance.
-While the `QueryHandle` will be closed at the end of the block's execution, you can explicitly close it with the `close` method.
+The `QueryHandle` will be closed when all results have been received, or when EventMachine stops running.
+You can explicitly close it with the `close` method.

 ```rb
 EventMachine.run {